 A quick note about suppliers’ use and access to the new platform, as you need to understand this from a buyer’s perspective.
 Suppliers are being asked to “tell us once” for a substantial amount of the business information requested from them each time they tender for a public sector contract or framework.
 You will be familiar with the Supplier Questionnaire (formerly the Pre-Qualification Questionnaire).
 This long, complicated questionnaire was sent out with every open or restricted tender opportunity and suppliers had to complete a new questionnaire for each (and every) tender.

-We are developing guidance for suppliers to support them in their transition to using the new Central Digital Platform and that guidance will be available on our Procurement Act 20233 - A Guide for Suppliers page from mid/late January 2025.
+We have developed guidance for suppliers to support them in their transition to using the new Central Digital Platform.
+That guidance is available on our Procurement Act 2023 - A Guide for Suppliers page.

 Buyers